openmathdocs/precalc/readme.md

 xsltproc ./xsl/omd2tex.xsl sample-article.xml > myfile.tex
 ```

-TO DO: change cross-referencing mechanism so that it uses the id that *we specify*,
+TO DO: - change cross-referencing mechanism so that it uses the id that *we specify*,
        (e.g `\label{sec:introduction}`), not an automated, hard-coded label (e.g, `\label{section-1}`)
+       - make the cross referencing work so that we can use cref, Cref, vref, Vref, crefrange, etc

 The last thing to do is to run